influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withEnvMixin(env)
 ```

-Environment variables which should be applied to the container.
+"Environment variables which should be applied to the container."

 **Note:** This function appends passed data to existing values

 ## obj spec.cruiseControl.template.cruiseControlContainer.securityContext

-Security context for the container.
+"Security context for the container."

 ### fn spec.cruiseControl.template.cruiseControlContainer.securityContext.withAllowPrivilegeEscalation